edinburgh-napier/set09121/lectures/lecture10.md

 - Some are simplistic enough to not need it. <!-- .element: class="fragment" -->
 - We already have an engine somewhat: SFML.  <!-- .element: class="fragment" -->
  - This is already isolated from our code.
-But it doesn't do Everything we need. <!-- .element: class="fragment" -->
+But it doesn't do everything we need. <!-- .element: class="fragment" -->

 ---